-Another source of good fat is fish, which is the main source of lean protein on the diet.
-Sea fish, such as mackerel, sardines, salmon, and others contain omega-3 fatty acids, that is, polyunsaturated fat.
-The latter can reduce inflammation in the body, blood clotting, and the chance of heart failure (8).
+Another source of healthy fat is fish, which is the main source of lean protein on the diet.
+Sea fish, such as mackerel, sardines, salmon, and others contain omega-3 fatty acids, that is, essential polyunsaturated fat.
+Omega-3 fats may reduce inflammation in the body, blood clotting, and the chance of heart failure (9).

 Alcohol Beverages on the Mediterranean Diet

 It is not recommended to drink alcohol on the Mediterranean diet, but wine is the exception.
-Drinking wine in small amounts can positively contribute to your digestion and heart functioning.
+Drinking wine in moderation may positively contribute to heart health.
 In particular, red wine is more preferred than other types.
 However, if you do not currently drink alcohol, it is not recommended to start or to increase your alcohol intake.
 You can still achieve all the health benefits of a Mediterranean diet without the red wine.

 The Gluten Free Diet

-The essence of the diet is in avoiding foods that contain gluten, which is found in some whole grains.
+The essence of this diet is in avoiding foods that contain gluten, which is found in some whole grains.
 Hence, gluten is present in rye, barley, and wheat.
 Gluten is also found in products made from those grains such as bread, pastry, pasta, and beer.
 Soy sauce and other foods with so-called natural flavorings, along with particular medications, can also contain gluten (7).
 People with certain conditions need to avoid gluten.
 On the gluten free diet, you need not just to exclude these foods but substitute them with gluten-free ones.
 If you suffer from celiac disease, another gluten sensitivity, gluten ataxia or wheat allergy, avoiding gluten will help to prevent symptoms such as (6):

 How to substitute gluten wisely?

-Products high in gluten are not harmful and have a number of nutrients essential for your body.
-For example, whole wheat is a valuable source of dietary fiber, which facilitates digestion, decreases the cholesterol levels, and regulates blood sugar (3).
+Products high in gluten are not harmful to most people and have a number of nutrients essential for your body.
+For example, whole wheat is a valuable source of dietary fiber, which facilitates digestion, decreases cholesterol levels, and regulates blood sugar (3).
 You cannot just remove fiber from your meal plan because it is necessary for your body.
-Hence, you can substitute white wheat with quinoa and brown rice, which are naturally gluten-free (7).
+Hence, you can substitute wheat with quinoa and brown rice, which are naturally gluten-free (7).

 When choosing bread, you should consider that breads made of gluten free flours might be deficient in certain nutrients and vitamins.
 This can affect your wellbeing, especially if you are a pregnant woman.
 Fortified breads contain folic acid, which prevents birth effects.
-The solution is to add gluten free multivitamin-multimineral supplements, which will help you avoid vitamin B deficiency (6).
+The solution is to add gluten free multivitamin-multimineral supplements, which will help you avoid B vitamin and other deficiencies (7).

 Cross-contamination is another thing you should pay attention to if you want to go gluten free.
 Therefore, before buying a product, you should learn about its source.
-It can happen that even the items labeled gluten free could have been grown together with gluten crops, or processed on the same equipment, resulting in cross-contamination.
+It can happen that even the items inherently gluten-free could have been grown together with gluten crops, or processed on the same equipment, resulting in cross-contamination.
 This is particularly common with oats.
 The FDA has specific requirements as far as what food products can be labeled “gluten-free” (5).
-Consequently, you should always check the origin of the foods you buy, and choose brands you trust.
+Consequently, you should always carefully check the labeling and origin of the foods you buy, and choose brands you trust.

 The Gluten Free Mediterranean Diet

-The Gluten Free Mediterranean diet is a combination of the two diet types.
+The Gluten-Free Mediterranean diet is a combination of the two diet types.
 Practically, it is the same as the Mediterranean diet but without certain products that contain gluten.
-In other words, on this diet you have to avoid barley, wheat, and rye, substituting them with healthier alternatives.
-Consequently, the benefits of the gluten free Mediterranean diet are combined, bringing even more use to your body.
+In other words, on this diet you have to avoid barley, wheat, and rye, substituting them with gluten-free alternatives.
+Consequently, the benefits of the gluten-free Mediterranean diet are combined, bringing even more use to your body.

 Gluten Free Mediterranean Recipes